Skip to main content

 What Constitutes a Wellness Program?

-From a regulatory perspective, a is any program offered by an employer that is “reasonably designed to promote health or prevent disease.”
+From a regulatory perspective, a wellness program is any program offered by an employer that is “reasonably designed to promote health or prevent disease.”
 This definition is intentionally broad.
 It encompasses a wide spectrum of activities, from simple health risk assessments (HRAs) and biometric screenings to comprehensive, data-driven hormonal and metabolic optimization plans.

 If a program involves a medical examination or asks you to disclose information about your health status ∞ past or present ∞ it falls under the purview of the ADA.